-As you begin your Doctor of Nursing Practice program, the faculty and I would like to extend you a warm welcome!
-We congratulate you on your decision to pursue a Doctor of Nursing Practice (DNP) degree in attainment of your personal and professional goals.
+As you begin your Doctor of Nursing Practice (DNP) program, the faculty and I would like to extend you a warm welcome!
+We congratulate you on your decision to pursue a DNP degree in attainment of your personal and professional goals.
 The Irene Ransom Bradley School of Nursing is proud to offer the first rural based DNP program in Kansas.
 We also take pride in offering the DNP in preparation of advanced practice nurses in the role of a Family Nurse Practitioner.
-The program is approved by the Kansas State Board of Nursing and meets Higher Learning Commission standards.
-Pittsburg State University Irene Ransom Bradley School of Nursing is proud to announce that the CCNE Board of Commissioners acted at its meeting on May 5-8, 2020 to grant accreditation to the Doctor of Nursing Practice (DNP) program for 10 years, extending to June 30, 2030.
+The program is approved by the Kansas State Board of Nursing, accredited by the Commission on Collegiate Nursing Education, and meets Higher Learning Commission standards.

-Our faculty and staff strive to instill in our students the PSU core values of "student-focused, excellence, by doing learn, diversity, community, innovation and sustainability".
+Our faculty and staff strive to instill in our students the PSU's Mission "to make life better through education."
 Nursing's vital role in serving individuals and populations in a variety of settings perpetuates the University's founding principle of "by doing learn".
 This handbook has been prepared to facilitate your success in the program with a primary purpose of informing you of the policies and procedures within the School of Nursing.
 This handbook outlines your rights and responsibilities as a PSU graduate nursing student.
 As a graduate student, you are charged with the responsibility to read, understand, and follow all policies and procedures.
 It is important that you keep your handbook as a reference.
-If any changes or additions are made, the School of Nursing will provide them to you.
+If any changes or additions are made, the School of Nursing will provide updates to you.
 If you have questions, please ask!

 We wish you the very best throughout your graduate nursing education.
-Faculty have designed rigorous curricula with innovative classroom, clinical lab, and community experiences, which you will find stimulating and fulfilling while enabling you to grow in your profession.
+Faculty have designed a rigorous curricula with innovative classroom, clinical lab, simulation, and community experiences, which you will find stimulating and fulfilling while enabling you to grow in your profession.
 I encourage you to communicate often with your faculty advisor, course faculty and me.
-Please feel free to stop by my office and say hello!
+Please feel free to stop in to say hello, when you are on campus!
 We thank you for choosing Pittsburg State University.